Kevvo

-Kevin Manuel Rivera Allende (born February 10, 1998), known by his stage name Kevvo (stylized as KEVVO), is a Puerto Rican singer and rapper.
+Kevin Manuel Rivera Allende (born February 10, 1998), known by his stage name Kevvo (stylized in all caps), is a Puerto Rican singer and rapper.

-He first came to prominence with his song 105F, which included a remix with multiple notable reggaeton artists such as Ñengo Flow, Myke Towers, Darell, Chencho Corleone, Arcángel and Farruko.
+He first came to prominence with his song "105F", which included a remix with Ñengo Flow, Myke Towers, Darell, Chencho Corleone, Arcángel and Farruko.
 The video surpassed 50 million views on YouTube one month after its release.